 In tennis, ball tracking systems such as Hawk-Eye have become an integral part of the game.
 These systems deploy computer vision to track the ball’s trajectory, thus faciliating accurate line calls and analysis of players’ shots.

-The data collected can also be used to refine the player’s performance by scrupulously analyzing serve speed, spin, and placement.
+The collected data can also help refine the player’s performance by scrupulously analyzing serve speed, spin, and placement.

 2. Soccer :

 Soccer, with its mammoth sized field and fast-moving ball, becomes somewhat of a hindrance for ball tracking.
 However, systems that blend computer vision with machine learning remain a step ahead as these systems can then track the ball’s movement even in crowded or dynamic environments.
-This data is used for tactical analysis, assisting coaches to understand player positioning, thus implementing the right strategies, and overall game flow.
+Coaches use this data for tactical analysis, which helps them understand player positioning, implement the right strategies, and optimize overall game flow.

 3. Cricket